uib/iam-scim/README.md

 The public phone numbers associated with this account.
 The phone numbers are tagged with a type filed.
 The tag "work" used for preferred contact option.
 The tag "mobile" can be used when the mobile phone is not the preferred option.
+The tag "secure" is a phone suitable for use as 2-faktor verification (via SMS).

 The phone numbers themselves are represented in the full international format prefixed with "+" and without internal spaces or dashes.

 Example value: